cadabra-engineering/cadabra-engineering.github.io/index.md

 ---
 layout: default
-title: Cadabra Engineering Notes
+title: # Applied Intelligence in Practice: Engineering Notes by Cadabra
 ---

-# ⚙️ Cadabra Engineering Notes
+# Applied Intelligence in Practice: Engineering Notes by Cadabra

 Technical patterns, practical insights, and AI-native approaches — from research to runtime.